finmoorhouse/better-transcripts/readme.md

 Currently, Better Transcripts works as follows:

 - The user can upload a `.wav` or `.mp3` file containing audio to be transcribed
-- The file is sent to the transcription API (in batches if necessary)
+- The file is sent to the AssemblyAI transcription API
 - The result is returned to the user

 ## Stack